ChristianDaher/senior-project/README.md

 # Senior Project

-Welcome to our university's final project repository!
+Welcome to our university's Senior Project repository!
 This is a collaborative space where we will build, refine, and finalize our project.

 ## Contributing

 We encourage everyone to contribute their ideas to this project.
-To keep things organized, please add all your ideas to the designated place:
+To keep things organized, we have a designated place for your ideas:

+- Please add all your ideas to the folder named `ideas`.
-- Folder named `ideas`

-Please follow the below steps to contribute:
+Here are the steps to contribute:

-1. Clone the repository to your local machine (git clone git@github.com:YOURUSERNAME/senior-project.git)
+1. Clone the repository
+    ```
+    git clone git@github.com:ChristianDaher/senior-project.git
+    ```

-2. Navigate to the `ideas` folder (cd senior-project)
+2. Navigate to the cloned repository
+    ```
+    cd senior-project
+    ```

-3. In case needed, create a new markdown file with your idea (please name the file appropriately)
+3. Create a new branch for your contribution
-4. Write down your idea in detail
+    ```
+    git checkout -b your-branch-name
+    ```

+4. Add your ideas to the `ideas` folder

-5. Commit and push your changes
+5. Stage and commit your changes
+    ```
+    git add .
+    git commit -m "Your meaningful commit message"
+    ```

+6. Push your changes to your branch
+    ```
+    git push origin your-branch-name
+    ```

+7. Open a pull request on GitHub

+Please ensure your contributions are well-documented and follow any coding standards we've established.